 The authority to license institutions of higher education to grant degrees and other academic awards and to accredit programs rests with the UAE Ministry of Higher Education and Scientific Research (MOHESR).
-Any institution located in the UAE that provides regular, theoretical, practical, or applied curricula of one academic year or longer beyond the UAE Secondary School Certification (or the equivalent) and that leads to an academic degree, certificate, or diploma, must be licensed and have its programs accredited in order to be officially recognized by the MOHESR (CAA Standards, 2011).
+Any institution located in the UAE that issues academic degrees, certificates, or diplomas must be licensed and have its programs accredited in order to be officially recognized by the MOHESR (CAA Standards, 2011).